(1) This section applies to any proceedings relating to a contravention of this Act.

 (2) If there are facts from which the court could decide, in the absence of any other explanation, that a person (A) contravened the provision concerned, the court must hold that the contravention occurred.

 (3) But subsection (2) does not apply if A shows that A did not contravene the provision.

 (4) The reference to a contravention of this Act includes a reference to a breach of an equality clause or rule.

-(5) This section does not apply to proceedings for an offence under this Act.
+(5) This section does not apply to proceedings for an offence under

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.